Kazuya Tatekabe: Career

-During high school, Tatekabe was asked to take part in the drama club's production of "Alt Heidelberg" as Dr. Jüttner, to which he was met with praised from audiences which got him to think he had talent to become an actor and that theater was interesting to him.
-However, Tatekabe didn't end up joining the drama club because he never liked being tied down to anything.
-After that, Tatekabe started to go and see plays all over Tokyo nearly every week.
-He was impressed by every play he saw, and thought, "This is the only way I can live my life," and his desire of becoming an actor in the business grew stronger every day.
+During high school, Tatekabe was asked to take part in the drama club's production of Alt Heidelberg as Dr. Jüttner, to which he was met with praise from audiences, leading him to believe that he had the talent to become an actor and that theater was interesting.
+However, he did not end up joining the drama club because he disliked being tied down to anything.
+Afterwards, he started to see plays all over Tokyo nearly every week.
+He was impressed by every play he saw and thought, "This is the only way I can live my life," and his desire of becoming an actor in the business grew stronger.
 However, Tatekabe was not particularly interested in acting.
-After he finally graduated from high school, Tatekabe entered the Department of Theater Arts at the Nihon University College of Art.
-One of his university classmates was Kiyoshi Kobayashi.
+After graduating from high school, Tatekabe entered the Department of Theater Arts at the Nihon University College of Art.
+One of his university classmates and friends was Kiyoshi Kobayashi.

-After Tatekabe had graduated from high school, he wanted to join a professional theater company as soon as possible and become a trainee, but when he saw his parents' faces, he couldn't bring himself to tell them.
+After Tatekabe graduated from high school, he wanted to join a professional theater company as soon as possible and become a trainee.
+However, when he saw his parents' faces, he could not bring himself to tell them.
 As an only child, he had previously thought that he would become a businessman someday and take care of his parents.
-He also didn't like studying very much, and had the impression that he would be able to just have fun in the theater department, so he went to the university.
-Even after entering university, he didn't study, but participated in many theater productions, including "The Bottom".
+He also did not like studying very much, and had the impression that he would be able to just have fun in the theater department, so he went to the university.
+Even after entering university, he did not study, but participated in many theater productions, including "The Bottom".

-Around this time, Tatekabe began to become interested in producing, and for a while he focused on studying as a production staff member.
+Around this time, Tatekabe began to become interested in producing, and for a while focused on studying as a production staff member.

-After Tatekabe graduated from the university, he went around applying to various broadcasting companies with hopes of becoming a television producer, but he ended up failing at all of the job interviews he had to do in order to proceed.
-While he worked as a stagehand at Nippon Television, he teamed up with university classmate Yasuo Tanaka to form the theater company Engeki-za and performed "Poison and Old Lady" in Sapporo, Hokkaido.
-His university student friend Kobayashi asked Tatekabe to join his Izumiza theater company and Tatekabe agreed to it.
+After Tatekabe graduated from the university, he went around applying to various broadcasting companies with hopes of becoming a television producer, but ended up failing at all of the job interviews he had to do in order to proceed.
+While working as a stagehand at Nippon Television, he teamed up with university classmate Yasuo Tanaka to form the theater company Engeki-za and performed "Poison and Old Lady" in Sapporo, Hokkaido.
+Kobayashi asked Tatekabe to join his Izumiza theater company, which Tatekabe agreed to it.